chipbuster/protein-stability/assets/pucci-db/README.md

 This leaves a few issues where dashes in organism names are replaced by capital U--however, I think this is unlikely to be significant for this work.

+# Deleted entries

+There were three entries with PDB code `2a01`.
+These have been deleted since the PDB is no longer available as of May 2018 in response to US Office of Research Integrity Notice 2018-07782.

 # Data Download

 Downloads were accomplished by using `javaws` on the files resulting from the